 Can bed bugs lay eggs in your hair?

-As you know bed bugs appear at night, they can hide into hair it looks like lice or hair mites.
+As you know, bed bugs appear at night; they can hide in the hair.
+It looks like lice or hair mites.

-It’s a really difficult task to get rid of bed bugs from hair.
+It’s a challenging task to get rid of bed bugs from hair.